 How can all this become a legal test?
 First, a court would have to decide whether it needs to make the distinction between human and machine at all.
-To do so, a court should consider whether a decision (act or failure to act) that led to the case was the result of human thinking and control-acknowledging of course that human thinking is increasingly informed by AI.
+To do so, a court should consider whether a decision (act or failure to act) that led to the case was the result of human thinking and control-acknowledging, of course, that human thinking is increasingly informed by AI.
 If the decision/omission can be attributed to a machine or cyborg-type entity, then the court must decide whether that entity should have human status in our legal system, and then which one.
 Does the entity's 'thinking' have both biological and moral aspects and linguistic features of human thinking?
-The Essay's suggestion is that, if a court needs to decide whether a cyborg or similar entity is human or machine, it should look into not just what the entity does, but also how it does it.
+The essay's suggestion is that, if a court needs to decide whether a cyborg or similar entity is human or machine, it should look into not just what the entity does, but also how it does it.

 A court faced with such a decision about the distinction between human and machine is likely to be informed by the litigant's expert evidence or a court-appointed expert/master.
-The Essay argues that the court could consider findings of neuroscience, linguistics, philosophy and other disciplines to determine whether the entity has the equivalent of human sapience, or perhaps some different type of sapience.
+The essay argues that the court could consider findings from neuroscience, linguistics, philosophy, and other disciplines to determine whether the entity has the equivalent of human sapience, or perhaps some different type of sapience.
 In a nutshell, if the entity is a biological embodiment with the ability to be rational and moral, then it should fall on the human side of the definitional fence.
 If not, it may be appropriate for the legislator to create a category of 'personhood' for sapient machines, as discussed in the introductory pages.

-Indeed, one might interject that this entire debate is unnecessary because, after all, the law could simply designate certain AI machines as legal subjects, just as we do with corporations.
+Indeed, one might interject that this entire debate is unnecessary because, after all, the law could simply designate certain AI machines as legal subjects, just as we do with limited liability companies and other types of corporate entities.
 This objection can be refuted on at least four grounds.
 First, though the law can designate certain machines as legal subjects, it will need criteria to do so.
-To give some AI machines legal personality without proper criteria may be just an expedient that circumvents the core normative issue, namely whether such machines should be persons (Calverley, 2008).
-Second, corporations are generally controlled by humans and the agency of those legal persons is still linked to human sapience.42 Third, corporations are mere legal constructs, 'created and devised by human laws for the purposes of society' (Blackstone, cited in Pettit, 2015, at 390) more recently essentially to shield shareholders from liability (Clepley, 2013).
-Fourth and relatedly, the Essay foresees that situations will arise organically where a sapient nonhuman entity will trigger the question of the rights it might have, and then the law will be forced to answer why it should or should not have the same rights as humans (ibid.).
+To give some AI machines artificial (legal) personality without proper criteria may be just an expedient that circumvents the core normative issue, namely whether such machines should be persons (Calverley, 2008).
+Second, limited liability companies are generally controlled by humans, and the agency of those legal persons is still linked to human sapience.45 Third, limited liability companies are legal constructs 'created and devised by human laws for the purposes of society' (Blackstone, cited in Pettit, 2015, at 390), essentially to shield shareholders from liability (Clepley, 2013).
+Fourth and relatedly, the essay foresees that situations will arise organically where a sapient nonhuman entity will trigger the question of the rights it might have, and then the law will be forced to answer why it should or should not have the same rights as humans (ibid.).
+This might happen sooner than one might expect, for example, if an LLC was essentially operated by an AI (Bayern, 2013).